krider2010/dotfiles/README.md

 Indeed, this repo was forked from Holman's dotfile repo, but has been tweaked for my needs, including support for [Oh My Zsh](https://ohmyz.sh/) and [Homebrew](https://brew.sh/).
 It also makes use of an adapted [strap](https://github.com/MikeMcQuaid/strap) [script](https://macos-strap.herokuapp.com/).

+**Note:** If you do use strap, don't check in any script with tokens - they have been removed from this script and the user prompted to provide them!

 ## topical

 Everything's built around topic areas.
 If you're adding a new area to your